 Atezolizumab (By injection)

-Treats cancer, including bladder, breast, liver, skin, or lung cancer (including non-small cell and small cell lung cancer).
+Treats cancer, including bladder, liver, skin, or lung cancer (including non-small cell and small cell lung cancer).

 TecentriqThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to atezolizumab, or if you are pregnant.